- part 1 – research & planning

-The shear amount of planning I did for this trip was a bit overwhelming (as was this trip report series).
+The sheer amount of planning I did for this trip was a bit overwhelming (as was this trip report series).
 Looking back, I think it might have not been the most optimal way for this trip.
-The 2 reasons for my initial planning was because I wanted to tramp the great walks, which believed require prior booking.
+The 2 reasons for my initial planning was because I wanted to tramp the great walks, which typically requires prior booking.
 And secondly, I was worried about booking housing during the Holiday season.
 Really, I just didn’t have a good idea of what it would be like on the ground.
 But that’s part of the novelty in traveling.

 New Zealand and the attitude of the people are very open to changes and flexible.
 As Daniel, our new friend from the trip put it, new Zealand might not be as spectacular as Patagonia in terms of pure aesthetics, but it by far surpasses in the awesome feel and attitude of the people and the culture.

 Unless you are trying to stay in a party central like Queenstown during New Years or the best hostel in town, you probably can still find housing somewhere.
 That is especially true if you have you own transportation as car camping opportunities are plenty in many of the national parks around.
-With the traditional camper van, you can even get away sleeping in the middle of nowhere.
-There are plenty of space to stealth camp also.
+With the traditional campervan, you can even get away sleeping in the middle of nowhere.
+The freedom camping laws are pretty generous, except in certain areas and the Great Walks.
+Here are some tips about Freedom Camping from Go Nomad, but make sure you practice leave no trace.

 One issue with a car and tramping would be requiring you to find a way to shuttle your car to different trailheads.
 However, hiking shuttles to get to those trailheads without a car is pretty expensive anyways as you can see below.
-The last key benefit with a car is that you can be much more flexible and pickup on last minute great tramps cancellations like we could have with the Milford track had be had a car.
-Unless you planned way ahead of time, chances are you’ll be able to still do the hikes if you are flexible.
+The last key benefit with a car is that you can be much more flexible and pickup on last minute Great Walk cancellations like we could have with the Milford track had be had a car.
+Unless you planned way ahead of time (at the exact time the reservations open up – or about 30 minutes after), chances are you’ll still be able to still do the hikes if you are flexible.

 Lastly, with the weather such a factor anyways, you have the flexibility to just head to another part of the island for one of the many tramps the island has to provide.
-As I alluded to earlier, New Zealand isn’t the most impressive scenery I’ve seen before, it seems there are a lot of very nice hikes.
+As I alluded to earlier, New Zealand isn’t the most impressive scenery we’ve seen in the world, but there are plenty of amazing hikes.
 So, it doesn’t hurt to just skip over to the next valley.

 Our overall spending was a bit more than I wanted to but not too bad for 2 people ($2700 each person) for the Holiday high season.
 As such, we spent a lot more than I thought we would in transportation.
 A big part of our flight cost (~$200) was also technically transit between south and north islands.
 From this standpoint, $600 car rental is much more comparable than.
 Doubling the transport cost because of 2 people is why rentals are more worth it.